daverosoff/PreTeXtual/README.md

 syntax definition looks for `.mbx` file extensions, which most of us don't use (yet?).
 If your MathBook XML files end with `.xml`, you have several choices.

-1. Add a setting to your user settings or project settings.
-Use the Preferences menu or the Command Palette to run the command `Set MBX File Extensions`.
+1. Use the Preferences menu or the Command Palette to run the command `Set MBX File Extensions`, and use the input panel to add `.xml` to the comma-separated list.
 Sublime will look for a project settings file first, then update user preferences if it doesn't find one.
+If you have multiple MBX projects, or if you edit XML other than MBX, it is best to start using projects so that you can have project-specific settings.

-2. Add a comment `<!-- MBX -->` to the first line of each file (after the XML declaration):
+2. Add a comment `<!-- MBX -->` to the first line of each file (after the XML declaration).

 3. Enable the syntax manually using the command palette.
 To enable it manually, open an MathBook XML file and press <kbd>Ctrl+Shift+P</kbd>
    (<kbd>Cmd+Shift+P</kbd> on OS X) and type `mbx`.
 Select `Set Syntax: MathBook XML` from the list of options.

 You should see the text `MathBook XML` in the lower right corner if you have